 Do I (or my player) need a BBCOR bat?

-You can find each division’s specific bat rules located on the organization’s web page, and if you have any question as to what the bat requirements are for your Youth league, a quick call to your league representative will eliminate any doubt.
+You can find each division’s specific bat rules located on the organization’s web page, and if you have any questions as to what the bat requirements are for your Youth league, a quick call to your league representative will eliminate any doubt.

 Is this a BBCOR certified bat?